mathieu-clement/walter_mittelholzer_bot/README.md

     web interface of your instance
   - `YOURLS_SIGNATURE`: obtain it from the Tools page in the Admin interface

-Do note currently the mastodon instance is hardcoded (see [here](mastodon_client.py)).
+Do note currently the mastodon instance is hardcoded (see [here](mastodon_client.py)), and so is the YOURLS host.
-Probably this will be an environment variable in the future.
+Probably these will be environment variables in the future.
+Feel free to submit a Pull Request.

 ## Running with podman / docker